dapr/community/running-dapr/community-calls/Hosting-community-meetings.md

 On the day of the community meeting call, join using the link found on the main community page, [community meeting zoom links](https://github.com/dapr/community#community-meetings).
 Make sure all speakers are able to join, and that the slide deck is ready to go.

 #### Day-of hosting checklist
-- [ ] **Join community meeting zoom link.** Join the community call 15 minutes early to confirm final details (i.e., 8:45 PT).
-Existing host or community maintainers should have already started the official Dapr zoom account for you to join the meeting.
-If Zoom call hasn't been started, ping an existing host.
-Existing host list and information can be found here, [existng community call hosts](existing-hosts.md).
+- [ ] **Join community meeting link.** Join the community call 15 minutes early to confirm final details.
+Existing host or community maintainers should have already started the official Dapr Zoom account for you to join the meeting.
+Existing host list and information can be found here, [existing community call hosts](existing-hosts.md).
 - [ ] **Confirm that slide deck is ready.** Check the slide deck for the community call to make sure it matches the agenda discussed on the _Community Call Agenda_ issue.
 Also check that each presenter followed the template.
 - [ ] **Confirm that all speakers are present.** Check that all speakers are on the call, and that they're ready to present.
 Hosts should wait a few minutes before starting the call (~5 minutes), and then begin the call.
 - [ ] **Record the call.** Ask existing host to start recording the zoom call.